massimopizzol/aligned-datapackage/README.md

 - Allows to include GLAD metadata.
 GLAD is the [Global LCA Data Access Network](https://www.globallcadataaccess.org/).

-- Was developed within the ALIGNED project, [wwww.alignedproject.eu](wwww.alignedproject.eu) Horizon Europe grant agreement N° 101059430. [^1]

- ## Structure of the repository:
+## Structure of the repository

 Folder [aligned-schema](https://github.com/massimopizzol/aligned-datapackage/tree/main/aligned-schema):

-- includes a base schema for the LCI data structure, the same documented in the [zenodo archive]().
+- includes a base schema for the LCI data format, the same documented in the [zenodo archive]().

 -  In plain words, a [schema](https://specs.frictionlessdata.io/table-schema/#concepts) is here intended as a description of each column of a table of data.
-This allows to understand the type of data and what the table of data contains.
+This allows to understand the type of data and what is containes in the table of data.

 -  This schema includes only the recommended, minimal fields to be used to share LCI data.
 Other fields can be added if needed.

 -  Once you have put your LCI data in table format, use this schema to document their structure.

 Folder [example-package](https://github.com/massimopizzol/aligned-datapackage/tree/main/example-package):